ziadgghanem/coursebook/functional_analysis_notes.md

 </div>

-Recall, we call a sequence $\mathbb{x_n} \subset \mathbb{E}$ a Cauchy sequence if its terms are arbitrarily close when greater than some sufficiently large index, i.e.
+Recall, we call the sequence $\mathbb{x_n} \subset \mathbb{E}$ a Cauchy sequence if its terms are arbitrarily close when greater than some sufficiently large index, i.e.
 - $$\forall_{\epsilon > 0} \exists_{N \in \mathbb{N}}$$ such that $$\forall_{n,m > N} \quad \Vert x_n - x_m \Vert < \epsilon$$

 We say that a metric space $\mathbb{E}$ is complete if and only if every Cauchy sequence in $\mathbb{E}$ converges in $\mathbb{E}$.